setusoft/silhouette-play-react-seed/README.md

 ## Documentation

-Consulate the [Silhouette documentation] for more information.
+Consult the [Silhouette documentation] for more information.
 If you need help with the integration of Silhouette into your project, don't hesitate and ask questions in our [Forum] or on [Stack Overflow].